ncsa/Nightingale_real/docs/source/running_jobs/slurm.rst

 Slurm was developed at California-based DoE labs, and is now perhaps the most-used job control system on HPC systems in the world.

-If you want to do something that this page doesn't cover with your jobs, feel free to submit a ticket, but you could also google "how X with slurm" and that should get you close, as long as you keep in mind the configuration of the nodes on Nightingale.

 Please be aware that the login node is a shared resource for all users of the system and using it should be limited to editing, compiling and building your programs,